amine-abdelli/react-component-files-generator/README.md

 ## Config File

-When you run init rfsb within your project the first time, it will ask you a series of questions to customize the cli for your project needs (this will create a "rfsb.config.json" config file).
+When you run --init for the first time, it will ask you a series of questions to customize the cli to your needs and will generate a "rcb.config.json" config file.

 #### Example of the **rfsb.config.json** config file: